-If at any point you do not wish to be part of this program, kindly forward your request in writing or via email, addressed to the CEO so we can immediately deactivate your account.
+If at any point you do not wish to be part of this program, kindly forward your request in writing to The CEO, or via email to email@example.com so we can deactivate your account as soon as practical.

 Membership cards are encoded with a generic PIN number.
 You are urged to personalise your PIN number through the loyalty kiosk(s).
 Reception staff are happy to assist you upon request.
 The security of points on your card is your responsibility.
 The Club accepts no responsibility for points redeemed illegitimately from membership cards.

-We welcome the opportunity to hear all feedback and to correct problems and concerns of patrons.
+We welcome the opportunity to hear all feedback, suggestions and correct the problems and concerns of patrons.
 Management are always available to listen to your praise, suggestions or grievances.